THE BEACON ON THE BOULEVARD

 How has the Lord been moving your heart lately?
 Where is He leading you?
 If you or

 someone you know journey towards God feel drawn towards the Catholic faith, we invite you to simply explore how you might become fully initiated into the Catholic Church.
-Please inquire about our Rite of Christian Initiation for Adults program.
+Please inquire about our Order of Christian Initiation for Adults program.
 (RCIA) Wherever God is leading us or whatever movement He has placed our heart is necessary to follow.
 We have nothing to lose in seeking to discover His will.
 Remember, this is not a class.
 This is a journey of faith, of love and fellowship!
 For any questions or additional information, please contact the office or

 Fr.
 Anthony Simone at (216) 481-8200 / asimone@stjeromecleveland.org .
 God Bless